edubruell/tidyllm/README.md

 # TidyLLM: Tidy Large Language Model Integration for R

-**TidyLLM** is an R package designed to access various large language model APIs, including **Claude**, **ChatGPT**, and open-source models on **Groq** using their unique dedicated hardware accelerators.
+**TidyLLM** is an R package designed to access various large language model APIs, including **Claude**, **ChatGPT**, and **Groq** (using their unique dedicated hardware accelerators) or even local models via **Ollama**.
 This package is built with simplicity and functionality in mind.
-Whether you're looking to generate text, analyze media, or integrate rich model feedback into your applications, **TidyLLM** provides a unified interface to get the job done.
+Whether you're looking to generate text, analyze media, or integrate rich model feedback into your RCode, **TidyLLM** provides a unified interface to get the job done.

 ## Features

-- **Multiple Model Support**: Seamlessly switch between various model providers like Claude, ChatGPT, and Groq, using the best of what each has to offer.
+- **Multiple Model Support**: Seamlessly switch between various model providers like Claude, ChatGPT, Groq or Ollama using the best of what each has to offer.
 - **Media Handling**: Extract and process text from PDF files and capture console outputs for messaging.
 Upload imagefiles or the last plotpane to multimodal models.
 - **Interactive Messaging History**: Manage an ongoing conversation with models, maintaining a structured history of messages and media interactions, which are automatically formatted for each API
 - **Statefull handling of rate limits:** API rate limits are handled statefully within each R Session and API functions can wait automatically for rate limits to reset